Mindfully Healthy Living

 In some cases, you may want to allow the nuts to air dry, sun dry, or use a dehydrator.
 If used in a recipe, you may not need to dry at all!

 Do you enjoy the delicious taste, benefits, and variety of uses of these nutty superfoods?
-Which do you prefer?
-Share with us in the comments below.
+When it comes to Macadamia Nuts vs Brazil Nuts: which do you prefer?
+Share with us in the comments below!

 Healthy wishes,